 Huntsville Depot Museum

 If there are any train lovers in your midst, a trip to the Huntsville Depot Museum is a fine idea.
-Once the passenger house for Memphis and Charleston Railroad and an operating station, this retired monument is now one of the top points of interest in Huntsville.
+Once the passenger house for the Memphis and Charleston Railroad and an operating station, this retired monument is now one of the top points of interest in Huntsville and one of Huntsville’s coolest museums.
 The depot also had a significant role in the Civil War, housing imprisoned Confederates and acting as a makeshift hospital for the wounded.

 Discover graffiti left by Civil War soldiers, play with model trains, or go for a little ride of your own; there’s a neverending list of fun activities at the Huntsville Depot Museum.
 All aboard!